 Height: 50cm to 70cm.

 When to sow ribwort plantain seeds: Sow outside in spring after the risk of frost has passed, or throughout the summer.
 Press the seeds into the soil but do not cover.
-Keep the area moist until the plants have established.
+Keep the area moist until the plants are established.

 Sow with: cornflower, oxeye daisy, common knapweed, and common sorrel.